ankitg364/RedisInterface/README.md

 ##Requirements

-1.The project in build using java as backend language and would require maven to build the project and tomcat to deploy
+The project in build using java as backend language and would require maven to build the project and tomcat to deploy it.

-2.For monitoring a Redis Instance all the monitoring data would be stored on redis instance with port 6380.
-So u need to ensure that redis instance on port 6380 is active.

 ##Steps to Run the Project